Illinois Social Security Disability Attorneys

 The biggest hurdle to getting a mental illness disability claim approved is that you must prove that the condition causes functional limitations that affect your ability to work.
 Talk to one of our experienced attorneys about your claim for Social Security disability related to mental illness to learn more about your options.

 If the SSA denies your application for benefits, you must formally request a review (known as reconsideration) within 60 days.
-If you don’t act within this period, you must restart the application process.
+If you don’t act within this period, you will need to restart the application process.

 After you request reconsideration, the SSA will assign your claim to another reviewer.
-It may take as long as three or four months to receive a decision about your review.
+It may take up to three or four months to receive a decision regarding your review.
 If the SSA denies your claim a second time, you have 60 days to request a formal hearing.
 This hearing is conducted before an administrative law judge and may take up to two years to be scheduled.
-Once the hearing concludes, the judge may take as long as 90 days to render a decision.
+Once the hearing concludes, the judge may take up to 90 days to render a decision.
 If your claim is denied after the hearing, we may have other options to appeal that decision.

 As you can see, fighting a denied Social Security disability claim can be a lengthy process that prevents you from getting your much-needed benefits.
 Working with a disability attorney can help ensure that your claim gets processed and approved as quickly as possible, potentially avoiding the need for reviews and appeals.